neondatabase/neon/docs/rfcs/018-storage-messaging-2.md

 It is just 500 lines of code and core functionality is complete.
 1-1 pub sub gives about 120k received messages per second; having multiple subscribers in different connecitons quickly scales to 1 million received messages per second.
-I had concerns about many concurrent streams in singe connection, but 2^20 subscribers still work (though eat memory, with 10 publishers 20GB are consumed;
+I had concerns about many concurrent streams in single connection, but 2^20 subscribers still work (though eat memory, with 10 publishers 20GB are consumed;
 in this implementation each publisher holds full copy of all subscribers).
 There is `bench.rs` nearby which I used for testing.